-AFMA's exemptions relating to non-fund investments are compatible with the AIFMD.
-These include investments in or by:
+AFMA's exemptions relating to non fund investments are based on the exemptions set out in the AIFMD.
+These include, inter alia, investments in or by:

-- companies belonging to the same group;
+- (a) companies belonging to the same group;

-- business that does not qualify as collective investment;
+- (b) business that does not qualify as collective investment;

-- joint ventures;
+- (c) joint ventures;

-- holding companies;
+- (d) holding companies;

-- employee pension insurance schemes and companies;
+- (e) employee pension insurance schemes and companies;

-- public sector entities such as the ECB, IMF, central banks, governments etc.
+- (f) public sector entities such as the ECB, IMF, central banks, governments etc.

-- employee participation schemes; and
+- (g) employee participation schemes; and

-- special purpose vehicles.
+- (h) special purpose vehicles.

-These non-fund investments are normally subject to specific regulations, such as legislation governing pension insurance schemes and employee participation.
+These non fund investments are normally subject to specific regulations, such as legislation governing pension insurance schemes and employee participation.
 If the investment takes the form of a transferable security or another financial instrument, it will be covered by the FSMA and regulations on investment services.
-To the extent a non-fund investment is not captured by any of these regulations, it will be exempted from the regulatory requirements and may be offered on a private placement basis or to members of the public.
-Since the definitions of an AIF, a transferable security and a financial instrument cover collectively most conceivable forms of fund interests, a private placement of a non-fund should be a relatively rare occurrence.
+However, certain types of non fund investments may to some extent take advantage of the available private placement provisions, for example by taking advantage of the FSMA's exemptions relating to the obligation to publish a prospectus.